 When companies struggle with what to do and how to demonstrate their Cyber Security efforts, many turn to ISO27001 & ISO27002.
 These frameworks are excellent for showing compliance but not well-suited for prioritizing, measuring and implementing practical IT-security initiatives.
-To that end, you need a consensus-based framework, such as the CIS 20 critical security controls® ,which include detailed practical and prioritized advice on how to implement cyber security.
+To that end, you need a consensus-based framework, such as the CIS 18 critical security controls®, which includes detailed practical and prioritized advice on how to implement cyber security.
 The CIS® controls include detailed instructions on what to do, how to measure, how to prioritize and how to audit your cybersecurity posture.

 An IT Asset Inventory Database for CIS® Compliance

 A well-maintained asset inventory is key in building a more comprehensive security program based on the CIS Critical Security Controls.
-As you prioritize CIS® Controls, you shoud focus your efforts on the first 6 controls – also named the Cyber Hygiene Controls or Basic Controls.
+As you prioritize CIS® Controls, you should focus your efforts on 6 of the controls - also named the Cyber Hygiene Controls or Basic Controls.
 The first two controls call for an Inventory of Hardware Software Assets and rely heavily on the IT asset inventory.

 CIS® CONTROL #1

 Lansweeper continuously detects hardware assets on your network and reports on changes, as well as newly discovered devices.
-The first CIS control guides you to implement a process of regularly, automatically discovering assets with Lansweeper, then authorizing or removing unauthorized devices.
-Use Lansweeper’s custom properties and grouping function to divide your hardware assets into special groups such as "Most Critical Devices" and "Devices Related to PII."
+Create an inventory of workstations, servers, network devices, non-computing/IoT devices, mobile devices, and cloud assets.
+The first CIS control guides you to implement a process of regularly, automatically discovering these assets and their details, then authorizing or removing unauthorized devices.
+Use Lansweeper's many scanning methods like Active Directory scanning and the passive scanning of Asset Radar to get a complete inventory of any device connected to the network.

 CIS® CONTROL #2